LYNN PAINTER-STAINERS PRIZE

 The Young Artist Award of £4,000

 Chloe Ong for her oil painting of Roof Terrace

 The Brian Botting Prize of £5,000 for Figurative Drawing

 This award was established in 2015 by a bequest from Brian Botting, a Past Master of the Worshipful Company of Painter-Stainers and is awarded to an artist under 30 years of age.

 Charlie Schaffer for his oil painting Head of Thandi

 Islington-based artist Melissa Scott-Miller has won this year’s People’s Prize awarded to the artist whose work received the most votes from visitors to the Lynn Painter-Stainers exhibition.
 Melissa topped the poll of exhibition visitors for her oil painting Islington Tunnel in Autumn with the Artist’s Family.
 She won the Lynn Painter-Stainers Prize in 2008 and was a runner-up in 2012.

 Together with the Lynn Foundation, the Company initiated The Lynn Painter-Stainers’ Art Prize in 2005 to encourage representational painting in Britain.

-We annually send out around 30,000 entry forms to both organisations and individuals across the UK and now receive over 1000 entries each year.
+We receive over 2000 entries each year.
 About 90 of these (never before exhibited elsewhere) are shortlisted for the Prize by an independent panel of judges, generally including an art critic, a gallery owner and a young artist.
 These are displayed in an exhibition which has become a showcase of outstanding contemporary portraiture, landscape and still life painting from artists throughout the UK

 The Prize is now one of the UK’s leading representational art competitions and is unique in that it is an open competition with a substantial main prize, two significant prizes for younger emerging artists and a number of runners-up prizes.